 There’s not a word about the requirements in the Chevron Special Warranty Deed for vapor barriers, or the prohibition on use of underground water for consumption or for watering the landscaping.
 A few years ago contaminated soil was removed from portions the property.

-P&Z also chose to ignore the Special Warranty covenants listed on page 4 that prohibit certain structures and activities, including these:
+P&Z also chose to ignore the Special Warranty covenants listed in the Special Warranty Deed that prohibit certain structures and activities, including these:

 - detached or single family dwellings, with below grade or first-story residential space (other than open-air parking)